Octacube (sculpture): Science allusions

 Many molecules have the same symmetry as the Octacube sculpture.
-The organic molecule, cubane (C8H8) is one example.
+The organic molecule cubane (C8H8) is one example.
 The arms and legs of the sculpture are similar to the outward projecting hydrogen atoms.
 Sulfur hexafluoride (or any molecule with exact octahedral molecular geometry) also shares the same symmetry although the resemblance is not as similar.

 The Octacube also shows parallels to concepts in theoretical physics.
 Creator Ocneanu researches mathematical aspects of quantum field theory (QFT).
 The subject has been described by a Fields medal winner, Ed Witten, as the most difficult area in physics.
 Part of Ocneanu's work is to build theoretical, and even physical, models of the symmetry features in QFT.
 Ocneanu cites the relationship of the inner and outer halves of the structure as analogous to the relationship of spin 1/2 particles (e.g. electrons) and spin 1 particles (e.g. photons).

 Memorial

-Octacube was commissioned and funded by Jill Anderson, a 1965 PSU math grad, in memory of her husband, Kermit, another 1965 math grad, who was killed in the 9-11 terrorist attacks.
+Octacube was commissioned and funded by Jill Anderson, a 1965 PSU math graduate, in memory of her husband, Kermit, another 1965 math graduate, who was killed in the 9-11 terrorist attacks.
 Summarizing the memorial, Anderson said: I hope that the sculpture will encourage students, faculty, administrators, alumnae, and friends to ponder and appreciate the wonderful world of mathematics.
 I also hope that all who view the sculpture will begin to grasp the sobering fact that everyone is vulnerable to something terrible happening to them and that we all must learn to live one day at a time, making the very best of what has been given to us.
 It would be great if everyone who views the Octacube walks away with the feeling that being kind to others is a good way to live.

-Anderson also funded a math scholarship in Kermit's name, at the same time the sculpture project went forward.
+Anderson also funded a math scholarship in Kermit's name at the same time the sculpture project went forward.